 Function follows form.
 Children who learn to walk incorrectly are only further ingraining that bad habit into their brains.

 A leg brace or cast will keep the heel down and stretch the muscles in the calf so that your child can learn to walk correctly.
+If the spasticity is relatively mild and addressed early on, a child may be able to wean off of using the orthotic over time.

 Botox is injected into overactive, spastic muscles to reduce tone.

 It’s a temporary treatment that lasts several months and can help people with cerebral palsy practice walking without spasticity.
+Practicing walking with an improved gait pattern can help children develop new and proper walking habits, and can help keep spasticity in check even after the Botox wears off.

 However, Botox is only approved for children 2+, so if your child is toe walking before that, other treatments must be used.